omeka/omeka-s-enduser/users.md

 This Users section displays the user’s email followed by full name in parentheses, as well as their role and the date the account was created.

-There are six user roles in OmekaS.
+There are six user roles in Omeka S:
 - Global Admin: full installation privileges
 - Site Administrator: robust site and content privileges
 - Editor (Content Expert): full privileges for content creation